Portia (spider): Social behavior

 Members of the species Portia africana were observed living together and sharing prey.

 If a mature Portia male meets a sub-mature female, he will try to cohabitate with her.

-P. labiata females can discriminate between the draglines of familiar and unfamiliar individuals of the same species. and between their own draglines and those of conspecifics.
+P. labiata females can discriminate between the draglines of familiar and unfamiliar individuals of the same species and between their own draglines and those of conspecifics.
 The ability to recognize individuals is a necessary prerequisite for social behavior.

 Vision

 Portia species have complex eyes that support exceptional spatial acuity.
-They have 8 eyes.
+They have eight eyes.
 Three pairs of eyes positioned along the sides of the cephalothorax (called the secondary eyes) have a combined field-of-view of almost 360° and serve primarily as movement detectors.
 A pair of forward-facing anterior median eyes (called the principal eyes) are adapted for colour vision and high spatial acuity.

 The main eyes focus accurately on an object at distances from approximately 2 cm to infinity, and in practice can see up to about 75 cm.
-Like all jumping spiders, Portias can take in only a small visual field at one time, as the most acute part of a main eye can see all of a circle up to 12 mm wide at 20 cm away, or up to 18 mm wide at 30 cm away.
+Like all jumping spiders, its main eyes can take in only a small visual field at one time, as the most acute part of a main eye can see all of a circle up to 12 mm wide at 20 cm away, or up to 18 mm wide at 30 cm away.
 Jumping spiders' main eyes can see from red to ultraviolet.

+The secondary eyes have low spatial resolving power, but a wide field of view.

 The inter-receptor angles of Portia's eyes may be as small as 2.4 minutes of arc, which is only six times worse than in humans, and is six times better than in the most acute insect eye.
 It is also clearer in daylight than a cat's vision.